 Over the past decade, technological advancements and manufacturing innovations have redefined what was previously only thought of as fiction.
 From artificial intelligence (AI) to driverless cars, the tech industry is on the cusp of a massive evolution.
 And it’s no different for the space industry.

 Since humans first set foot on the moon in 1969, space-launch costs for satellites, rockets, and other space artifacts, have become more affordable.
 Plus, with a combination of private and public funding and increased competition, the cost of reaching space has continued to decrease.

-Similarly, Blue Origin, a space company founded by billionaire investor Jeff Bezos, has developed a fleet of commercial reusable space travel rockets and satellites.
+Similarly, Blue Origin, a space company started by Amazon founder Jeff Bezos, has developed a fleet of commercial reusable space travel rockets and satellites.
 As a result, the space launch industry has evolved into a growing business, with many global companies rising to secure market leadership.